 Corsier-sur-Vevey is a village where you will find Charlie Chaplin's World, a museum celebrating the life and achievements of one of the greatest silent movie legends!

-Is Chillon Castle worth visiting?
+The most popular castle in Switzerland: Is Chillon Castle worth visiting?

 You will not be wasting money when visiting Chillon Castle.
 It is definitely a historic monument worth anyone’s attention, and an exciting place to explore.